- 1 Best Backpacking Backpacks

 Adjustable shoulder, sternum, and waist straps ensure a tight fit and well-balanced load while backpacking.
 Padding lines the shoulder straps and the lower back for support, and hexagonally webbed netting allows airflow between the wearers back and the bottom of the pack for ventilation.

 Features include a front accessory pocket with special lining to protect electronics and valuables, side stretch mesh pockets, dual hip belt pockets, side and bottom compression straps, strap management system, safety light lash, and a shoulder harness for easy access to things like sunglasses.
+If you don’t want to use the best luggage, this is the next best thing.

 The pack is constructed from 210D Nylon with a polyester lining – Gadget Review’s Durability Rating: B+